obs145628/cle/utils/logia/README.md

-# MDLogger
+# logia

-MDLogger is a library to log program execution and statistics in more organized and graphical way than just dumping to stdout, and writing log / image files.
+logia is a library to log program execution and statistics in more organized and graphical way than just dumping to stdout, and writing log / image files.

-All logging is written to files using Markdown syntax.
+All logging is written to files using a formated text syntax.

 These files are then compiled to html, and can be displayed using a WebApplication.

+## Text formats:

+- [cmark-gfm](https://github.com/github/cmark-gfm): Github version of Markdown

 ## Data System

-All generated markdown files lives in `./data` directory
+All generated files lives in `./data` directory

-There is a lat list of markdown documents.
+There is a flat list ofdocuments.
 Each is represented by a directory, it contains:
 - a configuration file.
-- the markdown file.
+- the main text file file.
-- other resource files (images, dot files, etc) used by the markdown.
+- other resource files (images, dot files, etc) used by the document.

 Documents may connect to other documents using links.